toddaustin07/rpi-st-device/README.md

 --------------

 - Raspberry Pi 3 or later running Raspian O/S (so far tested on Jessie)
-	- assumed to include numerous capabilities including wifi with defined wlan0 device, GNU C compiler (gcc), iw, wpa_cli, rfkill, GPicView
+	- assumed to include the standard capabilities including working wlan0 device, GNU C compiler (gcc), iw, wpa_cli, rfkill, GPicView

+- Samsung SmartThings developer account for developer workspace: https://smartthings.developer.samsung.com/workspace/

-- Github account
+- Github account (if you're reading this I guess you already have one!)

 - SmartThings Device SDK for Direct Connect Devices: https://github.com/SmartThingsCommunity/st-device-sdk-c
   - cloned to RPI
   - Note that only the 'core' SDK noted above is needed; do NOT clone the 'reference' SDK - it is not needed
   - *I am trying to remove the SDK from the requirements here; instead of having to compile the SDK core code yourself, my aim is to provide a pre-compiled shared object file and header files that you only have to link to your device code.*

 - Python 3.5 or later (required for SDK tools: keygen and qrgen)
+	- additional packages:  pynacl, qrcode, pillow (via pip installer)

+- hostapd and dnsmasq modules for Debian (via apt-get)

-- Wireless router / access point configured with WPA or WPA2 authentication (a bug in the SDK currently prevents OPEN authorization (no password) from working)
+- Wireless router / access point configured with WPA or WPA2 authentication

-- hostapd and dnsmasq modules for Debian

-- Samsung SmartThings developer account for developer workspace: https://smartthings.developer.samsung.com/workspace/
+	- There is a bug in the SDK currently that causes a crash if you have OPEN authorization (I've reported it and hopefully it will be fixed)

 Useful reading
 ---------------